 Removing the oxygen removes a lot of the flavor, so big juice companies hire flavor and fragrance people to formulate “flavor packs” that make the orange juice taste like oranges again.
 That is why big juice companies like Tropicana and Minute Maid, always taste exactly the same.
 It is because of a flavor pack added to some virtually tasteless liquid that has been sitting in a huge tank somewhere.
 Yummy.
 These flavor packs are made from orange byproducts, although they are chemically altered and those in the juice industry will even tell you the flavor packs don’t resemble anything in nature.

 Other juices are no healthier.
-If they are bottled and sold in a store, they are all heated and pasteurized to kill off bacteria, yeasts, and other pathogens, thus killing off the beneficial antioxidants, enzymes, and other healthy compounds.
+If they are bottled and sold in a store, they are all heated and pasteurized to kill off bacteria, yeasts, and other pathogens, thus reducing the beneficial antioxidants, enzymes, and other healthy compounds.
 Then the fiber is removed as well, which further degrades the juice.
 Fiber slows the absorption of the sugar in the fruit, as well as containing healthy fiber to feed your gut bacteria.

 Even if you think you can buy ‘healthy’ fruit juice smoothies, they are still very high in sugar, and heated and pasteurized so they can be bottled.
 They lose most all their antioxidants and vitamins from the pasteurization process, along with just the amount of time they sit on a store shelf.
 They usually add ‘filler’ high sugar juices like apple juice and grape juice to make them taste better.
 Most often, even if it is labeled as a smoothie, it may be more fruit juice (read “high sugar”) than actual whole fruit and fiber.
 So basically, you get a lot of sugar and a little flavor and not much more in a so-called ‘healthy’ smoothie you buy from the store.